SAP/cloud-sdk-ios-fiori/CoreComponentGeneration-Deprecated.md

 ## Advanced: Non @ViewBuilder injectable ViewModels

-Intended for semantic collection containers which are used as defaul implementations by other ViewModels.
+Intended for semantic collection containers which are used as default implementations by other ViewModels.

 Use sourcery tag `// sourcery: generated_component_not_configurable` on your ViewModel declaration in `FioriSwiftUICore/Models/ModelDefinitions.swift`.